Back to JellyFish Lighting Guides

 Quick Solutions

-Reserve a Static IP for the Controller
+Reserve a DHCP IP for the controller

 Still having issues?
 This is usually the deeper cause below.